 The National Grid is constructing a tunnel under the River Humber as part of a gas pipeline replacement project, known as Feeder 9.
 The existing pipeline, a strategic component of the National Transmission System, is situated on the river bed and as a result has been subject to erosion.
 The project will allow a new pipeline to run through the 5.4km tunnel and will help transport approximately 20% of the UK’s gas supply for the next 40 years.

 DESIGN AND PLANNING

 Bachy Soletanche was contracted to construct the reception shaft for the tunnel boring machine on the north side of the river.
-The original scheme required the construction of a large diameter piled wall.
+The original scheme at Feeder 9 required the construction of a large diameter piled wall.

 Following a review with the project team there was concerns this would not be the most effective solution.
 Bachy Soletanche’s design team re-engineered the project to reduce the pile diameter from 1200mm to 900mm, along with utilising the cased secant piled (CSP) method.